dreamingOfSoy/nc-games-api/README.md

 ### How to run this locally

 To run this locally, you can first clone the repo from GitHub.
-After you've cloned into onto your system, run `npm install`, to install all relevant dependencies.
+After you've cloned the project onto your system, run `npm install`, to install all relevant dependencies.
 You can then run `npm run setup-dbs` to initialise the databases on your local system.

 To run the server in development, run `npm run start:dev`, this will seed the database, and allow you to interact with the test data.
 To interact with the production data, you can run `npm run start` instead.
 Please refer to the package.json for all available scipts.